 Champagne Ruinart

 This visit is unique in more ways than one.
-The property itself feels like an armory, once you are past the gates you are greeted by a mansion that houses not just wine but an impressive art collection (Ruin-art).
+The property itself feels like an armoury, once you are past the gates, you are greeted by a mansion that houses not just wine but an impressive art collection (Ruin-art).
 These small group tours are informative and entertaining (at least our guide was).
-As you navigate through these oddly shaped cellars you will continually cross various unique, often custom-made pieces of art.
-The tour ends back in the small tasting room with a guided tasting.
+As you navigate through these oddly shaped cellars, you will continually cross various unique, often custom-made pieces of art.
+The tour ends back in the tasting room with a guided tasting.

 Reservations: ruinart.com